 Pandan Island lies just 15 minutes off the coast of Sablayan (Mindoro) and is a small slice of paradise with a simple yet charming resort.
 Pandan Island Resort has bungalows with sea views, private rooms, and shared dorms that are perfect for spending a few days enjoying its white-sand beach and, even better, the waters around it, which are usually teeming with turtles.

-If you can, we suggest spending the night on Apo Island itself, which is a true wonder of fine white sand.
+If you can, we suggest spending the night on Apo Reef itself, which is a true wonder of fine white sand.
 Facilities are very basic and in most cases you will have to sleep in a tent, but both the diving and the experience of staying overnight on an uninhabited island are worth it.

-✈️ To get to Sablayan, the easiest way is to fly to San José and then take a van to Sablayan (90 minutes).
-You could also go from Coron to San José by boat, but keep in mind they do not run every day, or take a very long route combining buses and boats from Manila.
+✈️ To get to Sablayan, the easiest way is to fly to San Jose and then take a van to Sablayan (90 minutes).
+You could also go from Coron to San Jose by boat, but keep in mind they do not run every day, or take a very long route combining buses and boats from Manila.
 From Sablayan to Apo Reef it is a 2-hour journey.

 Apo reef and Pandan island, Philippines